-Synchronizing the LT1912 oscillator to an external frequency can be done by connecting a square wave (with 20% to 80% duty cycle) to the SYNC pin.
+Synchronizing the LT3685 oscillator to an external frequency can be done by connecting a square wave (with 20% to 80% duty cycle) to the SYNC pin.
 The square wave amplitude should have valleys that are below 0.3V and peaks that are above 0.8V (up to 6V).

-The LT1912 may be synchronized over a 250kHz to 500kHz range.
-The R_T resistor should be chosen to set the LT1912 switching frequency 20% below the lowest synchronization input.
-For example, if the synchronization signal will be 250kHz and higher, the R_T should be chosen for 200kHz.
-To assure reliable and safe operation the LT1912 will only synchronize when the output voltage is near regulation.
-It is therefore necessary to choose a large enough inductor value to supply the required output current at the frequency set by the R_T resistor.
+The LT3685 may be synchronized over a 250kHz to 2MHz range.
+The $R_T$ resistor should be chosen to set the LT3685 switching frequency 20% below the lowest synchronization input.
+For example, if the synchronization signal will be 250kHz and higher, the $R_T$ should be chosen for 200kHz.
+To assure reliable and safe operation the LT3685 will only synchronize when the output voltage is near regulation as indicated by the PG flag.
+It is therefore necessary to choose a large enough inductor value to supply the required output current at the frequency set by the $R_T$ resistor.
 See Inductor Selection section.
-It is also important to note that slope compensation is set by the R_T value: When the sync frequency is much higher than the one set by R_T , the slope compensation will be significantly reduced which may require a larger inductor value to prevent subharmonic oscillation.
+It is also important to note that slope compensation is set by the $R_T$ value: When the sync frequency is much higher than the one set by $R{\overline{h}}$ , the slope compensation will be significantly reduced which may require a larger inductor value to prevent subharmonic oscillation.